namelessprofit/TradeUp_1/README.md

 <img src="http://i.imgur.com/RFd2Q4T.png" width="100%">

-## User Story

 ## Features to be added later
-- A messaging system so that users can discuss the trade further with each other.
+- A messaging system so that users can discuss the trade further with each other through the site.
 - Incorporating more UX design ideas, such as additional infographics.
+- Tighten up error handling, better use of SweetAlerts, better authorization for certain offer capabilities.

 ## Contributors

 - [Megan Wiley](https://www.linkedin.com/in/meganrwiley)